maariaw/character-chat/README.md

 ### Future features
 * GM can delete messages
 * GM can delete chats
+* GM can invite new participants to chats
+* GM can remove participants from chats
+* GM can remove players from campaigns
+* GM can change campaign password
 * GM can archive chats
 * GM can archive campaigns
 * GM and players can access their archived content
+* Users can change their password

 This app is being built as an assignment for Databases Lab course.